conveyal/scenario-editor/docs/prepare-inputs/upload-opportunity-data.md

 A shapefile may represent opportunities as either points or polygons.
 Opportunity counts associated with polygons will be treated as though they are uniformly distributed within the given area.
 For the easiest experience, any numeric fields not representing opportunities (ID fields, etc) should be removed before uploading.
 As with CSV, text fields will be dropped - this includes fields which may look like numbers (e.g. `"1"`, `"NA"`) but are actually stored as text.
 If a field is not showing up after upload, ensure that it was actually stored as a numeric value rather than text.

-Shapefiles should not be zipped.
-Select all of the files in the Shapefile when uploading (at the very least, `.shp`, `.shx`, `.dbf` and `.prj`).
+Shapefiles should not be zipped; select all of the files in the Shapefile when uploading (at the very least, `.shp`, `.shx`, `.dbf` and `.prj`).
 How you select multiple files depends on your browser and operating system, but generally will involve shift-clicking, control-clicking or command-clicking.

 <figure>
   <img src="../img/upload-shapefile.png" />